SOC 320 – Identity and Culture in Italy: A Comparative Approach

 Description

-– Actively engage with the topics brought to his/her attention.
+1. actively engage with the topics brought to his/her attention – assessed in the participation;

-– Understand the main theoretical perspectives and empirical findings discussed in class.
+2. understand the main theoretical perspectives and empirical findings discussed in class – assessed in the midterm exam and final debate;

-– Analyze how one socio-cultural feature has affected his/her self-identity both home and abroad.
+3. analyze how one socio-cultural feature has affected his/her self-identity both home and abroad – assessed in the first part of the research paper;

-– Critically understand and apply concepts and methods learned during the course.
+4. critically understand and apply concepts and methods learned during the course – assessed in the research paper.

 Course descriptions may be subject to occasional minor modifications at the discretion of the instructor.